Blue Bird Vision

 The Blue Bird Vision is a school bus that is manufactured and marketed by Blue Bird Corporation in North America and exported worldwide.
 In production since 2003, the Vision became the first cowled-chassis bus built on a proprietary chassis designed and manufactured by the same company.
-While it is sold primarily in a school bus configuration, the Blue Bird Vision is also offered with various commercial and specialty seating and design configurations.
+While it is sold primarily in a school bus configuration Class A CDL, the Blue Bird Vision is also offered with various commercial and specialty seating and design configurations.

 The Vision is produced by Blue Bird Corporation in its Fort Valley, Georgia manufacturing facility alongside its Blue Bird All American product line.
 Prior to 2014, the Blue Bird Vision was also produced in LaFayette, Georgia; this facility is now closed.

 Background

 In the early 2000s, Blue Bird Corporation was in a need to find a reliable source of chassis supplier for its Blue Bird Conventional Type C buses.
 At the time, a 1991 supply agreement with General Motors was set to expire at the end of 2003 with little signs of renewal.
 Although many company customers made use of Navistar-sourced chassis for the Blue Bird Conventional, in 1995, Navistar became the parent company of Blue Bird competitor AmTran (renamed IC Corporation in 2001).
 Freightliner, the parent company of Thomas Built Buses, ended its chassis supply to all competitors after 2000.

 As a response to its situation, Blue Bird began development of a next-generation Blue Bird Conventional.
 In collaboration with Ford Motor Company, Blue Bird designed a bus using a Ford F-650 Super Duty medium-duty truck chassis.
 Introduced in 2000, the F-650 had yet to see use in cowled-chassis applications.
-Several prototypes were constructed, developing several all-new features previously unseen on school buses; key to this was a wide-angle lens next to the entry door to increase loading-zone visibility.
+Several prototypes were constructed in line with development of features previously unseen on school buses; this included wide-angle lens next to the entry door to increase loading-zone visibility.
 By the end of 2002, however, production plans for Ford-based Blue Bird Conventionals failed to materialize.

 Although the Blue Bird/Ford never reached production, Blue Bird chose to develop the concept further.
 As with its All American, TC/2000, TC/1000, Wanderlodge, and Q-Bus product lines, Blue Bird developed its own chassis for the vehicle.
 Though sharing nearly its entire body with its Conventional predecessor, the Vision developed advances for the driver in terms of driver sightlines in the critical loading-zone area.
 Eliminating a major blind spot, the patented Safety View™ Vision Panel ahead of the entry door is a wide-angled Fresnel lens made from laminated glass.